Technigo/project-happy-thoughts-api/README.md

 ## The problem

 The main challenge was understanding and implementing the necessary code to connect to a database within a short timeframe.
+I got stuck while trying to connect to server to MongoDB compass no matter what it wasn't connecting.

 ## View it live